 What follows, then, is a rambling, ruminative, exploratory bit of blogging that leaps off from the presentation and discussion at the conference, but is in no way Elese’s fault.
 Whatever is good here was stimulated by her excellent work; whatever is cheap, lazy or otherwise inferior is entirely my own.

-I’d love to hear what you about this image, too.
+I’d love to hear what you think about this image, too.
 And/or about my ruminations on it.